isomerpages/moe-silingpri/_about-us/Our School/Our Vision, Mission and Values.md

 ##### MISSION

-We, in partnership with all stakeholders, are committed to nurture our students to be thinking learners and gracious citizens
+To nurture our students to be their best.

 ##### VALUES